Pecan Pie Bark

 Thankfully, Ashley seems like the perfect roommate to quell my homesickness (and the perfect cook to let me eat my pain away!)
 Not only that, but for letting me crash her pad, I’ll make her something that reminds me of home and is one of my favorite holiday/fall/winter treats ever — my Pecan Pie Bark.

-3. Allow graham cracker bark to cool completely before breaking into pieces and storing airtight.
+- Allow graham cracker bark to cool completely before breaking into pieces and storing in an airtight container.